 Multi-tasking is the ability to perform 2 discrete tasks simultaneously; however, this is undertaken easily only if both tasks are performed by employing automatic memory.
 This type of memory requires minimal cognitive input.
 Task switching, which involves the rapid change from one task to another, is alternatively utilized, but has a well documented performance decrement.
 This impacts performance and detracts from meeting engagement.4

 We propose the following 3 strategies to minimize inattention and distraction:

 Utilize social influence

-Social influence in organizations is seen when normalization of individual behaviors occurs due to observed behavior in others.5 The meeting chair should be cognizant of this, leading by example, minimizing their own multi-tasking to encourage this behavior within the group and signal the value of attendee’s time and contributions.6
+Social influence in organizations is seen when normalization of individual behaviors occurs due to observed behavior in others.5 The meeting chair should be cognizant of this, leading by example, minimizing their own multi-tasking to encourage this behavior within the group.
+This demonstrates value in everyone’s time and contribution.6

 Set ground rules

 Understanding the behavioral science behind multi-tasking and task switching should make the decision to enact a faculty meeting ‘devices away’ policy actionable.
 This will enable a more dynamic and engaged environment, subsequently improving group participation.7

 Summarizing serves as a focus tool for key points and ensures team members’ collective understanding and cohesion.8